 The Company's projects are at the exploration and development stage.
-Los Verdes, has a defined resource determined by a Preliminary Economic Assessment to be potentially economic.
-A second project, La Fortuna, has defined resources as determined by a technical report detailing the calculation of a resource estimate.
-Development of the Company's projects would follow only if additional favorable results, regulatory approval and financing are obtained.
+The Los Verdes and La Fortuna projects have a defined resources determined by a Preliminary Economic Assessment to be potentially economic.
+Development of the Company's projects would follow only if additional favorable results, regulatory approval and financing areobtained.